cartopher/automate-sangis-python/README.md

 __7.__ View a list of all Python packages installed in this environment, run: `conda list`.

+__8.__ Navigate to the directory where you saved and extracted the repository and open the `automate-sangis-python-main` as a new project in PyCharm.
+*__Important Note__: After opening the project in PyCharm, you may be immediately prompted to add `sangisdownload` as your project intrepreter.

+After you file and prompt you to create the Conda environment as well as add and apply the interpreter configurations for you.
+If this is the case, you can skip steps 2-7 of the installation process below, as well as the __'Getting Set Up with PyCharm'__ section, and go straight to the __'Script Overview'__ section.
 Upon completing the following steps, you have successfully downloaded the entire repository and created an environment containing the `twill` package and all of its dependencies required to execute the code successfully.

 ## Package Overview